 The Hughes H-4 Hercules, nicknamed the Spruce Goose, was designed by Howard Hughes, an American businessman and pilot in the 1930s.
-The Spruce Goose was build for transport during World War II, however due to the war, it’s completion date was delayed.
+The Spruce Goose was built for transport during World War II, however, due to the war, it’s completion date was delayed.
 It wasn’t until 1947 when it took it’s first and last test flight for a distance of 1.2 miles (2 kilometers)—it never went any further than that.

-Made almost entirely of birch due to the lack of aluminum during the time (thanks to the war), Spruce Goose was the biggest flying boat ever constructed, and has the largest wingspan of any aircraft in history.
+Made almost entirely of birch due to the lack of aluminum during the time (thanks to the war), Spruce Goose was the biggest flying boat ever constructed and has the largest wingspan of any aircraft in history.
 If you’re a sucker for airplanes, you can go see it at the Evergreen Aviation Museum in McMinnville, Oregon.